David-LeK/vietnam-ideological-defense/core_arguments_en.md

 * The military is built towards "lean, compact, strong" and modernization to protect the Fatherland in the new situation, not "reducing troops" due to lack of missions.
 * The arrangement is based on democratic centralism and national interest, absolutely not a personal or factional plot.

+**Allegation:** Distorts that the support policy for officials retiring early (Decree 178) is unfair, "excessively favoring" them compared to laborers, causing internal division.
+* This is a specific, humane policy to encourage officials who suffer disadvantages when retiring early due to organizational arrangement, not a standard pension regime or privilege.
+* Comparing it to unemployment insurance is inappropriate; this policy ensures harmonious benefits and stable livelihoods for those leaving to help streamline the apparatus more effectively.
+* It demonstrates the responsibility of the Party and State in ensuring the rights of those affected by the streamlining process.

 **14. On Political Renovation:**

 **Allegation:** Claims that Vietnam only renovates the economy but not politics; maintains an authoritarian leadership apparatus; demands the implementation of "separation of powers."